Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.AnalyzeText/samples/Sample5_AnalyzeText_RecognizePiiEntities.md

 ## Recognizing Personally Identifiable Information in multiple documents

-To recognize Personally Identifiable Information in multiple documents, call `AnalyzeText` on an `AnalyzeTextPIIEntitiesRecognitionInput`.
-The results are returned as a `PIITaskResult`.
+To recognize Personally Identifiable Information in multiple documents, call `AnalyzeText` on an `AnalyzeTextpiiEntitiesRecognitionInput`.
+The results are returned as a `piiTaskResult`.

 ```C# Snippet:Sample5_AnalyzeText_RecognizePii
 string documentA =